fadhilx/jekyll-multi-paginate/README.md

 # Jekyll-Multi-Paginate

-Welcome to jekyll-multi-paginate plugins. you may have found Jekyll pagination plugins before, but this plugins allows you to add pagination function to multiple Jekyll page
+Welcome to jekyll-multi-paginate plugins. you may have found Jekyll pagination plugins before, but this plugins allows you to add pagination function to multiple Jekyll page. this also allow you to show only for same attribute

 ## Installation